j-chao/devops_workshops/00_containers/00_containers.md

 For the nginx portion of the file, there’s a few things to look out for.
 ```
 ports:
-  - 8082:80
+  - 5000:8082
 ```

-This little section is telling Docker Compose to map the port 8082 on the host machine to port 80 on the NGINX container (which is the port Nginx serves to by default).
+This little section is telling Docker Compose to map the port 5000 on the host machine to port 8082 on the NGINX container.

 ```
 depends_on: